Purchasing an equestrian farm and house is easier said than done

 Imagine you want to knock down a portion of the property but you can’t.
 This happens to those who don’t examine building plans to see what’s under their name and what’s not.
 You don’t want to be in a legal bind later on because you didn’t notice this aspect.

-These are tips everyone should be looking at when it pertains to buying an equestrian farm and house.
+These are tips everyone should be looking at when it pertains to buying a Kelowna equestrian farm and house.
 It is going to change your perspective and ensure you make a purchase that is worthwhile in the long-term.

 - Custom birch cabinets – with built-in storage features

 - 6 burner + grill Dynasty propane stove; double oven;

 - Range exhaust hood – vents exterior; full makeup air with heat;